Eligible international students can return to New Zealand

 Get in touch with our team of licensed advisors if you’re one of the 1,000 returning students and you’d like assistance with your visa application.

-Our team of experts can ensure that you still meet the requirements to apply for a study visa.
+Our licensed advisors can ensure that you still meet the requirements to apply for a study visa.
 We’ll also guide you through the preparation of your visa application and submit your application too.